 © Cinthia Sifa Mulanga, Before the Oasis II, 2022.
 Image: Cinthia Sifa Mulanga

-I cannot but mention your collaboration with Gucci earlier this year when you created an artwork for their campaign.
-Could you tell us briefly about this experience, what did it bring for your practice.
-Would you like to cooperate with fashion brands in the future?
+I can't help but mention your collaboration with Gucci earlier this year when you created an artwork for on of their campaigns.
+Could you tell us briefly about this experience?
+What did it bring for your practice.
+Would you like to collaborate with more fashion brands in the future?

 Working with Gucci was a dream come true.
 As I had mentioned earlier, I have been passionate about fashion from a young age, so this collaboration was a full circle moment for me.
 It was incredible to work with their team and it taught me a lot about what collaboration can bring to an artist’s oeuvre.
 I have learnt that an openness to the feedback and ideas of others can enhance an artist’s practice and work by bringing fresh perspectives and approaches to the table.
 After such a positive experience with Gucci, I would definitely like to collaborate with more fashion brands in the future.

 You have recently been named among the 30 artists shortlisted for The Norval Sovereign African Art Prize.
 Firstly, congrats on this great result!
 And secondly, could you tell us a little bit about the works that you have applied with?